How Big Are L Cups? L Cup Bra Size, Measurements & Best Bras (UK Guide)

 Many people search to understand how big L cups are because cup letters alone do not show the full picture.
 In bra sizing, the band size and cup size work together, which means a 32L, 34L, 36L and 38L all have different cup volumes.

-If you are unsure of your starting size, you can begin with our Bra Size Calculator and confirm the fit using our Bra Fitting Advice.
+If you are unsure of your starting size, you can begin with our Bra Size Calculator, confirm the fit using our Bra Fitting Advice, and compare sizes across brands using our Bra Size Converter.

 How Big Are L Cups in the UK Cup Size Sequence?